A simple camera test isn’t enough to identify problems with your drain lines. Here’s why a static test is.

 Today I want to tackle a frequently asked question about whether you should use a camera test or a static test to examine your drain lines for any issues.
 Specifically, we’re going to talk about looking at your drain lines with a camera versus actually testing them, as well as the importance of each.

-When inspecting a home for drain issues, many Realtors request a camera test for the drain lines, say they look good, and tell the buyer to buy the house.
+When inspecting a home for drain issues, many Realtors request a camera test for the drain lines, say they look good and tell the buyer to buy the house.
 However, using a camera in the drain line is only going to point out the major flaws.
 Typically, they’re only going to look at the main trunk line, not every single branch line.

 I recommend hiring a professional to do a static test on your drain system.
 This is a water test that allows each branch line to be filled up and monitored to ensure there are no leaks.
 This test simulates a sewer stoppage, and if it passes, your drains are good to go.
-If it doesn’t, at least you know and aren’t kept in the dark like you would be with a camera test.
+If it doesn’t, at least you know and aren’t kept in the dark as you would be with a camera test.

 If you have any questions for me about camera tests, static tests, or anything else related to your plumbing needs, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.